 Carlisle has additionally worked as a speed coach for the Philadelphia Eagles (2000-04) and spent two years as the speed development coordinator for the Tampa Bay Rays (1997-98).

-He is the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
+He was the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
 Lightning Fast Training Systems has trained more than 10,000 athletes in 20 sports, produced more than 1,000 Division I athletes, and Carlisle's instructional videos on speed training have consistently been top sellers.

 He received a bachelor's degree in economics from the University of Maryland, where he was also competed for the track and field team.
 Carlisle received his master's degree in exercise and sport science with an emphasis in Strength and Conditioning from Edith Cowan University in Perth, Australia.